 To comply with the applicable requirements of EU EMC Directive: The assembly shall be bonded to a local EMC earth.
 The bond shall be less than 1 m in length.

-The Master Chassis, Secondary Chassis, Standalone PC and Auxiliary oven enclosures do not contain any user replaceable parts inside.
+The Master, Secondary, Standalone PC and Auxiliary oven enclosures do not contain any user replaceable parts inside.

-If the analyser is subjected to external RF signals; additional errors can occur for Plasma detector, up to 3% full scale
+If the analyser is subjected to external RF signals; additional errors can occur: